shRNA Gene Knockdown Solutions

 shRNA length 50-70 nt >250 nt

-Promoter RNA Pol III promoters such as U6 and H1 RNA Pol II promoters including ubiquitous, tissue-specific and inducible promoters
+Promoter RNA Pol III promoters such as U6 and H1 RNA Pol II promoters including ubiquitous, tissue-specific, and inducible promoters

-shRNA processing mechanism Processed by only Dicer in the cytoplasm Processed by Drosha in the nucleus and Dicer in the cytoplasm
+shRNA processing mechanism Processed only by Dicer in the cytoplasm Processed by Drosha in the nucleus and Dicer in the cytoplasm

-No. of shRNAs that can be expressed on one vector Single shRNA (usually) Single or multiple shRNAs
+Number of shRNAs that can be expressed on one vector Single shRNA (usually) Single or multiple shRNAs

 Ability to express other ORFs in the shRNA transcript No Yes